 For sure you need your passport, or your ID card if you’re a EU citizen!
-Chiasso is the first Swiss town when you cross the border (coming from Italy) and is 30 minutes from Milan and 45 minutes from Varese and Milano Malpensa's airport.
-Coming from North, Chiasso is the southest place of Switzerland and is 3 hours from Zuerich.
+Lugano is within 20km after you cross the border (coming from Italy) and is 45 minutes from Milan and 1 hour from Varese and Milano Malpensa's airport.
+Coming from North, Lugano is 3 hours away from Zuerich.
 We recommend you to travel by train: parking is not cheap and, especially on Saturday, there are no free parking lots available.
 Switzerland has its own power plugs and sockets standard and you’ll need an adaptor (or many, if you bring more devices with you)!
 Do not forget the adaptor(s), because we do not have any to provide you!

 For other questions you’d like an answer, feel free to contact us!